hassan-rahhal/Password-Generator/README.md

   - **Special Characters**

 - **Adjustable Password Length:**
-  Specify the desired length of your password using a number input (minimum 8, maximum 32 characters).
+  Specify the desired length of your password using a number input (minimum 8 characters).

 - **Responsive Design:**
   The layout adjusts gracefully for different screen sizes using media queries, ensuring a smooth experience on both desktop and mobile devices.